stcorp/muninn/EXTENSIONS.rst

 "Namespaces", and "Links".

 A muninn extension is a Python module or package that implements the muninn extension interface.
-Muninn defines two types of extensions: namespace extensions (that contain namespace definitions) and product type extensions (that contain product type plug-ins).
+Muninn defines three types of extensions: namespace extensions (that contain namespace definitions), product type extensions (that contain product type plug-ins) and remote backend extensions (that contain remote backend plug-ins).

 A namespace is a set of related attributes, i.e. a set of (key, value) pairs.
 The namespace definition specifies the keys (field names) available within the